 This appetizer comes with nori crackers and super fresh tuna.
 Only problem is that it’s only two per order.

 There are three carrots total, and this just wasn’t all that inspiring.
 We’d pass on this.

 The octopus is solid, but the real winners are the incredibly good fried potatoes and salty green olives that come with it.

-You know what makes fried chicken better?
-Calling it fried game hen and serving it with insanely crispy, addictive fried kale.
+Served with insanely crispy, addictive fried kale.
 Get this.

 The miso honey mustard that comes with the pork shoulder is a new condiment obsession.
 We also hear excellent things about the twice cooked pork shank.